scenarri/S2M-TEA/README.md

 ```
 or input customized paras. with --beta and --decay if interested.

-You can also load a surrogate by trigger --local and appoint the file name (in './FT_result/') with --surrogate, like
+You can also load a surrogate by triggering --local and appointing the file name (in './FT_result/') with --surrogate, like
 ```
 python transfer_eval.py --surrogate RN18_seed_12345.pth --local
 ```